CSP-Master-2019-2020/Cycle-4-Overview/docs/index.md

 ## Editing the Video

+The College Board limits your video for the Create Task to **one minute** and **30 MB**.
+To play it safe, I would say 59 seconds and 29 MB.
+A one minute Zoom video should be comfortably under 30 MB.

+The only editing that you *need* to do is to make sure you elimate an material before you start your demonstration and after the end – and to keep it to under a minute.

 ### Windows 10

 There is a video editor built in to the Windows **Photos** app.
 To launch it: